hynek/build-and-inspect-python-package/README.md

   <em>Never upload a faulty Python package to PyPI again.</em>
 </p>

-*hynek/build-and-inspect-python-package* provides the following functionality to GitHub Actions users who maintain Python packages:
+*build-and-inspect-python-package* provides the following functionality to GitHub Actions users who maintain Python packages:

 **Builds your package** using PyPA's [*build*](https://pypi.org/project/build/) (this works with any [PEP 517](https://peps.python.org/pep-0517/)-compatible build backend, including Hatch, Flit, Setuptools, PDM, or Poetry).
 [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/specs/source-date-epoch/) is set to the timestamp of the last commit, giving you reproducible builds with meaningful file timestamps.